Divorce Lawyers Richmond VA | Local Richmond Divorce Firms – Law Offices Of SRIS, P.C.

 Frequently Asked Questions About Divorce in Richmond, VA

-The duration of a divorce in Virginia varies greatly.
-An uncontested, no-fault divorce with a separation agreement can be resolved in a few months after the separation period.
-Contested divorces, however, can take a year or more, depending on the complexity of the issues.
+A: The timeline varies widely.
+An uncontested no-fault divorce with a separation agreement and no minor children can be finalized in as little as six months after separation.
+Contested cases involving disputes over custody or assets can take a year or more, depending on court dockets and complexity.

 The Law Offices Of SRIS, P.C. has locations in Virginia in Fairfax, Loudoun, Arlington, Shenandoah and Richmond.
 In Maryland, our location is in Rockville.
 In New York, we have a location in Buffalo.
 In New Jersey, we have a location in Tinton Falls.